BNP reaps 1.5 billion euro gain on Klepierre

 Simon Property will receive Klepierre's dividend to be declared in April.

-The Indianapolis, Indiana-based company has also agreed to acquire a stake in 26 assets of Mills LP belonging to its joint venture partner, Farallon Capital Management, for $1.5 billion (948.1 million pounds).
+The Indianapolis, Indiana-based company has also agreed to acquire a stake in 26 assets of Mills LP belonging to its joint venture partner, Farallon Capital Management, for $1.5 billion.

 In connection with both deals, Simon said it plans to sell 7 million shares and granted underwriters and option for up to 1.05 million more shares to cover any overallotment.
-It also said it would issue three new series of senior unsecured notes with a total principal amount of $1.5 billion (948.1 million pounds).
-The stock issuance helped send shares of Simon down 1.6 percent to trade at $136.00 (85.97 pounds) in afternoon dealings on the New York Stock Exchange.
+It also said it would issue three new series of senior unsecured notes with a total principal amount of $1.5 billion.
+The stock issuance helped send shares of Simon down 1.6 percent to trade at $136.00 in afternoon dealings on the New York Stock Exchange.

 With many of Europe's property companies trading at significant discounts to net asset value, analysts said other cash-rich overseas companies like Westfield Group WDC.AX were possibly eyeing takeovers or the option to snap up stakes.